 Access into the mall and vaccination clinic is ADA compliant with automatic door assistance.
 Please bring along your wheelchair, scooter or walker if needed.

 Patients should bring identification and insurance cards for vaccine check-in.

 All those vaccinated must wait 15 to 30 minutes following the vaccine (depending on certain risk factors) to be monitored for possible adverse reactions.

 Patients receiving their first-dose vaccination will schedule or confirm their second-dose vaccination before leaving.

 Following vaccination, you will be given instructions on how to download V-safe After Vaccination Health Checker, an online app to monitor vaccine-related symptoms.

 Baptist Health Hardin has received and administered more than 4,000 Moderna vaccines provided by the state since Dec.
-23. The hospital is currently vaccinating scheduled Phase 1A (healthcare professionals) and Phase 1B (Kentuckians age 70 and older).
+23.

 The community is encouraged to visit hmh.net/covid-19-vaccine for the latest facts and resources regarding the COVID-19 vaccine, state-allocated vaccinations and scheduling.